catmclough/alliehock-v2/src/content/work/lotg.md

 ---
 title: Land of the Giants
 network: "CNN"
-publishDate: 2020-03-02 00:00:00
 img: /assets/lotg.jpeg
 img_alt: Computer screens with text -- Land of the Giants, Titans of Tech
-description: |
-  We designed a whodunnit-style game to introduce Markdown formatting.
-Suspense — suspicion — syntax!
 order: 2
 ---